-- There were 35 formal responses with 26 of these making additional comments. - There were no obvious responses by businesses, workers employed in the Area nor visitors, but it is known that some business owners responded in a private capacity. - It was also noted that some people attending the consultation events then didn't submit their views in a written form despite encouragement to do so but there were no different issues mentioned at these events to those expressed more formally. - 6.2.1.2 The responses to the questions posed are as follows:
+- There were 35 formal responses with 26 of these making additional comments. - There were no obvious responses by businesses, workers employed in the Area nor visitors to the Area, but it is known that some business owners responded in a private capacity. - It was also noted that many people attending the consultation events didn't subsequently submit their views in a written form despite encouragement to do so but there were no different issues discussed at these events to those expressed more formally. - 6.2.1.2 The responses to the questions posed are as follows: